Mario-Kart-Felix/Iron-python-4.0/README.md

 See the building document.
 Since the main development is on Windows, bugs on other platforms may inadvertently be introduced - please report them!

 Supported Platforms
 IronPython 4 targets .NET Framework 4.6, .NET Standard 2.0, .NET Core 3.1 and .NET 5.0.
-The support for .NET and .NET Core follow the lifecycle defined on .NET and .NET Core Support Policy.
+The support for .NET and .NET Core follow the lifecycle defined on .NET and .NET Core Support Policy.reader/
+│
+├── reader/
+│   ├── config.txt
+│   ├── feed.py
+│   ├── __init__.py
+│   ├── __main__.py
+│   └── viewer.py
+│
+├── tests/
+│   ├── test_feed.py
+│   └── test_viewer.py
+│
+├── MANIFEST.in
+├── README.md
+└── setup.py